iotaledger/susee-streams-poc/README.md

   On application exit the current user state is written into this file.
   <br><br>
   *ESP32*<br>
-  The *ESP32 Sensor* reads and persists its user state every time a command is received from the *Tangle-Proxy*.
+  The *ESP32 Sensor* reads and persists its user state every time a command is received from the *IOTA-Bridge*.
   The state is persisted in a FAT partition located in the SPI flash memory of the ESP32 board.
   This way the user state is secured against power outages of the ESP32.